Code-Institute-Submissions/Real-Estate-Project/README.md

 ### **User Stories**

 **User**
-- As a Site User I can register an account so that I can access my dashboard.
+- As a Site User I can register an account so that I can access my dashboard, comment and like.
+- As a Site User I can leave comments on a listing so that I can be involved in the conversation.
 - As a Site User I can log in the application so that I can manage my account.
 - As a Site User I can filter a listing according to its price so that I can choose the one that best suits my budget.
 - As a Site User I can filter a listing according to its number of bedrooms so that I can choose the one that fits on my needs.
 - As a Site User I can filter a listing according to its location so that I can choose the one that are of interest to me.
-- As a Site User I can view a listing's info so that I can read more about it and see more pictures of it.
+- As a Site User I can view a list of featured listings so that I can select one to read more info about.
+- As a Site User I can view the number of likes on each listing so that I can see which is the most popular.
+- As a Site User I can view comments on an individual post so that I can read the conversation.
+- As a Site User I can like or unlike a post so that I can interact with the content.
 **Admin**
+- As a Site Admin I can create, read, update and delete listings so that I can manage my website content.
-- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove listings easily.
+- As a Site Admin I can create, read, update and delete comments so that I can manage my website content.
-- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove realtors easily.
+- As a Site Admin I can create, read, update and delete realtors so that I can manage my website content.
-- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove users easily.
+- As a Site Admin I can create, read, update and delete users so that I can manage my website content.
-- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove contacts easily.
+- As a Site Admin I can create, read, update and delete contacts so that I can manage my website content.
-- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove comments easily.
+- As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.

 **Developer**
 - As a Developer I want to ensure that all application features work as they were implemented to work.